Transaction Lifecycle

 SelfFundedTransactionRequest: Requests the user to sign and send the transaction, with the user covering gas fees.

-TransactionWillFail: This is an omnipresent entry that, if present, indicates that the transaction will fail for a specific reason.
+TransactionWillFail: This is an omnipresent entry that, if returned, indicates that the transaction will fail with a specific reason.

 Transaction Monitoring